-Have you experienced flickering eyelids, cramps, sleep troubles, chocolate cravings, period pain, headaches or feelings of anxiety or stress?
-These are common symptoms of magnesium deficiency – one of the commonest nutrient issue seen in our practice.
+Have you experienced flickering eyelids, cramps, sleep troubles, high blood pressure, chocolate cravings, period pain, headaches or feelings of anxiety or stress?
+These are common symptoms of magnesium deficiency – one of the commonest nutrient issue seen in my practice.

 Why would you be Magnesium deficient?

 You could be deficient for 3 main reasons:

 1. Insufficient intake due to eating more processed foods and less ‘whole’ foods like veggies, nuts and whole grains.

 2. Inadequate absorption: If you have compromised digestive function e.g. have coeliac disease, ‘leaky gut’ or SIBO (small intestinal bacterial overgrowth) you may need to either address the issue, or increase intake.

 3. Increased requirements: If you are an athlete, stressed, are pregnant or breastfeeding, are on certain Mg depleting medications, have certain genetic predispositions or doing activities that involve heavy sweating, your requirements are increased.
 Coffee depletes magnesium stores- leafy greens, nuts, seeds and whole grains are good sources.